juholehtimaki/node-project/README.md

 # School project
 ### Features
--Node.js for backend
+- Node.js for backend
--Express for routing
+- Express for routing
--MongoDB
+- MongoDB
--Mongoose for validation
+- Mongoose for validation
--Handlebars for templates
+- Handlebars for templates
--Mocha for unit tests
+- Mocha for unit tests

 ### The project structure